noissefnoc/pixela-client-go/README.md

 [pi](https://github.com/a-know/pi) is official CLI.
 Please use `pi` for proper usage.

-This program build and check with Go 1.11.
+This program build and check with Go 1.12 with go modules mode.

 ## Synopsis